-The Utrecht Journal of International and European Law is issuing a Call for Papers to be published in its 81st edition on ‘General Issues’ within International and European law.
-The Board of Editors invites submissions addressing any aspect of International and European law; topics may include, but are not limited to, International and European Human Rights Law, International and European Criminal Law, Transnational Justice, Family Law, Health and Medical Law, Children’s Rights, Commercial Law, Media Law, Law of Democracy, Intellectual Property Law, Taxation, Comparative Law, Competition Law, Employment Law, Law of the Sea, Environmental Law, Indigenous Peoples, Land and Resources Law, Alternative Dispute Resolution or any other relevant topic.
+The Board of Editors invites submissions addressing any aspect of international and European law; topics may include, but are not limited to, European Union law, International and European Human Rights Law, Comparative Law, Competition Law, Employment Law, Law of the Sea, Environmental Law, Alternative Dispute Resolution, or any other relevant topic.

-The Board of Editors will select articles based on quality of research and writing, diversity and relevance of topic.
+The Board of Editors will select articles based on quality of research and writing, diversity, and relevance of topic.
 The novelty of the academic contribution is also an essential requirement.
-Prospective articles should be submitted online via our website (www.utrechtjournal.org/about/submissions) and should conform to the journal style guide (See here for full details).
+Prospective articles should be submitted online and should conform to the journal style guide on our website.
 Utrecht Journal has a word limit of 15,000 words including footnotes.
-For further information please consult our website or email us at firstname.lastname@example.org.
+For further information, or for consultation on a potential submission, you can contact Desiree van Iersel at firstname.lastname@example.org

 Deadline for Submissions: 31 october 2021